Buyer Brokerage Agreements

 Do you need an agent to buy a home?
 Of course not.
 Does having agent representation cost you?
 In almost every case; no. The dumbest, most ineffective listing agent has an advantage over an unrepresented buyer; the complexity and chaos of the home purchasing process has never been greater.
-There are more traps and hurdles in buying a home than ever before, that’s reality of the process.
+There are more traps and hurdles in buying a home than ever before, that’s the reality of the process.

 What is “buyer agency”?

 Buyer agency is the highest level of representation afforded to a buyer by a real estate professional.
 When a buyer broker agreement is signed, a client relationship is formed and the real estate professional is required to represent and look out for the client’s interests at all times – as long as those interests are not illegal.